algorand/indexer/cmd/conduit-docs/README.md

 `conduit-docts` is a utility used to generate markdown files from Conduit plugin config structs.
 It's usage is designed around `//go:generate`, which should be run on each plugin's `*.go` config file.

+### File Names
+The output file name will be the go package name suffixed with `.md`

+To override the output filename, use a comment beginning with `//Name: ` The remaining portion of the comment will be suffixed with `.md` and used as the file name.

 ### Converting structs to graphs
 The structs within the file will be turned into a graph listing the yaml key, the type of the entry, and using the comment above each field as a description.